whtouche/wdi_6_js_hw_todo_app/README.md

 ## Things you'll need to do

-* Build a DOM structure for the app with useful IDs and classes that will allow easy manipulation from JavaScript &ndash; there are some defined in `style.css` already
+* Build a DOM structure for the app with useful IDs and classes that will allow easy manipulation from JavaScript &ndash; Bootstrap has been included and there are some pre-built styles in `todo.css`
 * In an onload handler, add an onclick handler to your "Create" button that calls a function on `TodoApp`, which will create the item from the text in the form field
 * Create a constructor for `TodoItem`, and implement a function that creates and returns an HTML element with the appropriate properties that `TodoApp` can insert
 * Add `TodoItem` functions to generate the Complete and Delete buttons with onclick functions that perform those actions, and incorporate the buttons into the "rendered" DOM node